bhasevambit/app_for_pragmatic_terraform_on_aws/README.md

-# pragmatic_terraform_test
+# App for Pragmatic Terraform on AWS

-This Repository is practice for Terraform $ AWS Cloud Native Architecture.
+This Repository is practice for Terraform and AWS Cloud Native Architecture.